QuBins

 Quick start

 Paste a GitHub repo URL (or a /blob/ URL, or a raw .ipynb URL).
-Output: a Binder URL and a launch-on-QuBins badge markdown.
+You get a Binder launch URL to share, and an optional Markdown badge for your README.

 Why does this go through /launch/?